goosefraba19/StellarisUtils/README.md

 ![](https://i.imgur.com/OJYazdU.png)

-This script is run in the background while you are playing Stellaris and periodically checks the entire "save games" folder for new autosave files.
-It then copies those new files into the saves folder for the project.
+This script should be run in the background while you play Stellaris and periodically checks the entire "save games" folder for new autosave files and updated ironman files.
+The script copies these new files into the "data" folder for the project.

-There are some values in **settings.json** that you need to verify in order for this script to work.
- * "stellaris_folder_path" must point to the folder where Stellaris stores all your current data, which contains these folders and files:
+In order for this script to work, you need to set a value in **settings.json**.
+The property *stellaris_folder_path* must point to the folder where Stellaris stores all your data.
+On Windows, it should be "C:\\Users\\&lt;USERNAME&gt;\\Documents\\Paradox Interactive\\Stellaris", and should contain these folders and files:

 ![](https://i.imgur.com/foimXIN.png)

- * "saves_folder_path" is the folder where all the copied savefiles will end up.
-You can leave this with the default value.

 ### 2. Converting Savefiles